nielsrhansen/msgl/README.md

 ### 4. Estimate error using cross validation

-Use 'msgl.cv' to estimate the error for each lambda value and for finding an optimal lambda.
-The following command will run a 10 fold cross validation for each lambda value in the lambda sequence using 5 parallel units (using the 'foreach' and 'doParallel' packages).
+Use `msgl.cv` to estimate the error for each lambda value and for finding an optimal lambda.
+The following command will run a 10 fold cross validation for each lambda value in the lambda sequence using 5 parallel units (using the [foreach](https://cran.r-project.org/web/packages/foreach/index.html) and [doParallel](https://cran.r-project.org/web/packages/doParallel/index.html) packages.

 ```R
 cl <- makeCluster(5)